Come and visit the wine cellars of the Langhe.

 Barolo

-Barolo, also known as “the king of wines and the wine of kings,” is a prestigious wine with very ancient origins.
-According to its production rules, it must be made exclusively from 100% Nebbiolo grapes and aged for at least 3 years, including at least 18 months in large wooden barrels.
+Barolo, also known as “the king of wines and wine of kings,” is a fine wine with ancient origins.
+Regulations stipulate that it must be produced from 100% Nebbiolo grapes and aged for at least 3 years, including 18 months in large wooden barrels.
 After five years of aging, it becomes Barolo Riserva.
-Barolo remains one of Piedmont’s most highly regarded wines and is hard to mistake, thanks to its almost unique characteristics.
+Barolo remains one of Piedmont’s most prized wines, difficult to confuse with any other due to its virtually unique characteristics.

-The color, for example, is a transparent ruby red that gradually turns toward orange hues as it ages.
-Barolo boasts an unmistakable bouquet, rich in small red fruits such as raspberries and blackcurrants, cherries, dried flowers, and spices like cinnamon, tobacco, and vanilla.
-Its aromas clearly express a deep connection with the land, revealing notes typical of the Langhe, such as hazelnuts and truffles.
-On the palate, Barolo immediately shows a strong tannic structure, characteristic of the Langhe’s limestone and clay soils, with remarkable persistence that fills the mouth from the very first sip.
+The color, for example, is a transparent ruby red that turns orange with age; Barolo boasts an unmistakable bouquet, rich in small red fruits such as raspberries and blackcurrants, cherries, wilted flowers, but also spices such as cinnamon, tobacco, and vanilla.
+The bouquet reveals the wine’s strong connection to the territory, as it is possible to recognize the aromas of typical Langhe products such as hazelnuts and truffles.
+On the palate, the strong tannic structure typical of the calcareous-clayey soils of the Langhe is immediately apparent, and a remarkable persistence envelops the mouth after the first sip.

-The municipalities authorized to produce Barolo are eleven: Barolo, Castiglione Falletto, Cherasco, Diano d’Alba, Grinzane Cavour, La Morra, Monforte d’Alba, Novello, Serralunga d’Alba, and Verduno.
+I comuni che possono produrre Barolo sono 11: Barolo, Castiglione Falletto, Cherasco, Diano d’Alba, Grinzane Cavour, La Morra, Monforte d’Alba, Novello, Serralunga d’Alba e Verduno.

 Barolo Wineries

-The Langhe region is especially famous for its outstanding red wines.
-The most widely known red wine is undoubtedly Barolo, a Nebbiolo-based wine from the charming village of Barolo, located southwest of Alba, in the Piedmont hills.
+The Langhe region is best known for its superb red wines.
+Probably the best-known red wine is Barolo, made from Nebbiolo grapes in the charming town of the same name, located southwest of Alba in the Apennine Mountains.

-Although it is by no means the most widely produced red wine in Piedmont, it is certainly the most famous in the region.
+Although it is not even remotely the most commonly produced (red) wine in Piedmont, it is the most famous in the region.

-For this reason, Barolo winery visits can be considered an unmissable starting point for any Piedmont wine tour worthy of the name.
-If you’re looking to discover the best Barolo wineries, at SlowDays we offer visits to small, family-run Barolo wineries, where you can taste at least four different wines, including Barolo itself.
+Therefore, visits to Barolo wineries could be defined as the unmissable start to any self-respecting Piedmontese wine tour.
+If you want to discover the best Barolo winery, we at Slowdays offer visits to small, family-run Barolo wineries, where you can taste at least four different wines, including Barolo itself.

 Barbaresco

-Barbaresco is another Langhe masterpiece.
-Like Barolo, Barbaresco can be produced only from Nebbiolo grapes and must age for a total of 62 months, including 18 months in wooden barrels.
-Its defining characteristics are a strong structure and an impressive capacity for evolution over time.
-To be classified as Barbaresco Riserva, the wine must age for 50 months, including 9 months in wood.
+Barbaresco is another marvel from the Langhe region.
+Like Barolo, Barbaresco can only be produced with Nebbiolo grapes and must age for 62 months, 18 of which in wooden barrels.
+The main characteristics of this wine are undoubtedly its impressive structure and its great capacity for evolution over the years.
+To be classified as Barbaresco Riserva, however, it must be aged for 50 months, including 9 months in wood.

-The color is a garnet red with hints of orange.
-Barbaresco offers an elegant bouquet, with pronounced notes of violet and rose.
-With aging, more complex aromas emerge—earth, herbs, truffle, and licorice—typical of the Langhe hills.
-On the palate, it is dry, full-bodied, robust yet velvety and harmonious, with remarkable persistence and a notable tannic structure.
+The color is garnet red with orange reflections; Barbaresco boasts an ethereal, pleasant bouquet with strong hints of violet or rose.
+With aging, more complex hints of earth, herbs, truffles, and licorice emerge, typical of the Langhe hills.
+On the palate, it is a dry, full-bodied, robust yet velvety and harmonious wine; very persistent and with a remarkable tannic structure.

-Barbaresco can be produced in only three municipalities: Barbaresco, Neive, Treiso, and a small area of San Rocco bordering the town of Alba.
+Barbaresco can only be produced in three municipalities: Barbaresco, Neive, Treiso, and a hamlet of San Rocco bordering the city of Alba.

 Barbaresco Wineries